huyouare/freebase-college/README.md

 `Upstart ID,  Name,  Median SAT score,  Graduation rate, Retention rate`

 ####Output:
-Output as a TSV with the following format:
+Output as a TSV (output.tsv) with the following format:

 `Upstart ID*, Freebase ID, Confidence %`

-This file should contain all of the schools we gave you in the initial file, and an English (not code) explanation of the methodology you used to generate the Confidence %. (*Upstart ID is just an arbitrary number we assign to schools, to give them a unique ID in our database.)
+####Additional output:

+output-debug.tsv provides all colleges in this output format:

+`upstart_id freebase_id  search_score actual name result name`

+reconcile.tsv provides all colleges (in input format) that were not found in Freebase during the initial Search.

 ####Notes:
 * ".encode('utf-8')" necessary for strings with non-English characters.